frHimanshu/Aetriks/README.md

 # Aetriks: Simple Python Keylogger

-A simple Python keylogger that captures keystrokes and sends them to a remote server.
+A simple Python keylogger that captures keystrokes on a Windows target PC and sends them to a remote server running on Linux.

 > **Disclaimer**:
 > This code is for **educational purposes only**!
 Do not use it for any illegal activities.
 Misuse of this tool is your responsibility.